PhilaNgcamu/problem-solving-challenges/Day-25-Recursion/README.md

 - Write the recurrence relation, if needed.
 - Draw the recursive tree.
 - About the tree:
-  - Identify the flow of the functions - how they are getting in the memory stack
+  - Identify the flow of the functions - how they are getting in the memory stack.
-  - Identify & focus on _left tree calls_ and _right tree calls_
+  - Identify & focus on _left tree calls_ and _right tree calls._